ryan-su-12/ryan-su-12/README.md

 - 🌱 ex.Intern at Emkao Foods Inc as a Software Developer Intern
 - 🧏 ex.Software Developer at LEWK
 - 🔭 Director of Reinforcmenet Learning and Finance at QMIND, Canada's largest undergraduate AI club
-- ✨ Front-end Developer for CUCAI 2025
+- ✨ Front-end Developer for CUCAI (Canadian Undergraduate Conference on Artifical Intelligence) 2025

 #### 📫Contact
 ---